 The Group regularly reviews its estimates; however, actual amounts could differ from the estimates used and, accordingly, materially affect the results of operations.

-Examples of significant estimates include:
+Examples of significant judgements and estimates include:

-- · Carrying values of unproven mineral right interests, and property, plant & equipment; and - Valuation of share-based payment arrangements.
+- Carrying values of unproven mineral right interests, and property, plant & equipment; - Valuation of share-based payment arrangements; and - Recognition and measurement of convertible loans (see below).